Charles Schwab Intelligent Portfolios Charles Schwab rating

 - Saving for a house

-Premium clients also get some extra digital tools that regular robo customers do not have.
-For example, Play Zone® is an online tool that can run different “what-if” scenarios.
-You can change things like retirement age, long-term care costs, and savings rate to see possible outcomes.
+Premium clients also get some additional digital tools that regular robo customers don’t have.
+For example, Play Zone® is an online tool that can do some stress testing by looking at a variety of “what-if” scenarios.
+Variables that can be adjusted include retirement age, long-term care costs, and savings rates.

 Charles Schwab Intelligent Portfolios Review